-These risks are typically linked with weather related events: flooding, high winds, severe storms, tornado, hurricane, fire, high winds, snowstorms, and ice storms.
+These risks are typically linked with weather-related events: flooding, high winds, severe storms, tornado, hurricanes, fire, high winds, snowstorms, and ice storms.
 In each RA Survey, the facilities manager was asked to identify potential natural risks and rate the severity of each.

 Summary of Natural Risks